Slayers: Anime television series

 The self-titled first season of the anime adapts volumes 1 and 3 of the light novels.
+It aired from April 7 to September 29, 1995.

 The second season, Slayers Next, adapts volumes 2, 4, 5, 7, and 8 of the light novels.
+It aired from April 5 to September 27, 1996.

 The third season, Slayers Try, is an original story.
+It aired from April 4 to September 26, 1997.

-However, a fourth season, Slayers AGAIN, was rumored following the success of Try, but early scheduling conflicts caused interest in the project to dissipate.
+A fourth season, Slayers Again, was rumored following the success of Try, but early scheduling conflicts caused interest in the project to dissipate.
+The first three seasons were animated by E&G Films.

-A fourth anime series, Slayers Revolution, premiered in Japan on July 2, 2008.
+A fourth anime series, Slayers Revolution, animated by J.C.Staff, aired from July 2 to September 24, 2008.
+A fifth Slayers series titled Slayers Evolution-R aired on AT-X from January 12 to April 6, 2009.
 Megumi Hayashibara, the voice actress for main character Lina Inverse, performed both the opening and ending theme songs.
-The new plot is told across two 13-episode arcs and follows an original storyline that has subplots based on events in the novels, with series director Takashi Watanabe and production studio J.C.Staff reprising their duties from the three original TV series.
-A fifth Slayers series titled Slayers Evolution-R is the second 13-episode arc of Slayers Revolution and was aired on AT-X starting on January 12, 2009 in Japan.
+The new plot is told across the two seasons and follows an original storyline that has subplots based on events in the novels, with series director Takashi Watanabe reprising his role from the three original TV series.

 Central Park Media licensed and distributed the anime in North America under the Software Sculptors label on VHS and Laserdisc between 1996 and 1998, collected in eight volumes.
 It was a commercial success for Central Park, which led them to license Slayers Next and Slayers Try; Next was first shipped from April 1999 in a similar format; a box set of the first four volumes was released in July of that same year, and a box set of the second four volumes in October.
 Slayers Try was released later in 2000.
 The first three seasons were subsequently re-released on DVD (in season box sets).
 Months before Central Park's license for the anime properties expired, Funimation Entertainment was able to obtain the license and it aired as part of the new owner's programming block on CoLours TV, as well as the Funimation Channel.
 The first bilingual DVD box set after Funimation's rescue of the license was released on August 21, 2007, retaining the Software Sculptors-produced English dub.
 A boxset of Slayers, Next and Try was released by Funimation on August 4, 2009.